- Purchase the complete Expat Arrivals Seattle Guide (PDF)

-Overall the standard of education in Seattle’s public schools is good, and children often go on to successfully graduate from college – in fact, the state has been shown to have one of the highest rates of high school graduation in the country.
-However, there are still certain disparities which have not been fully overcome.
-Seattle remains somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
+Overall, the standard of education in Seattle’s public schools is good.
+In fact, the state has been shown to have one of the highest rates of high-school graduation in the country.
+There remain some disparities, though.
+Seattle is somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
 Because school attendance is based on zoning, those in more disadvantaged areas often only have access to substandard schooling.
 In wealthier areas, public schools offer an excellent standard of teaching along with a host of extra-curricular activities.

 Expats living in Seattle will be eligible to send their children to one of the city’s public schools.
-While public education in Seattle is fee-free, expats will need to budget for additional costs.
+While public education in Seattle doesn't require tuition, expats will need to budget for additional costs.

 Charter schools are public schools that are governed by a non-profit board, allowing them more flexibility in terms of curricula and teaching methods than regular public schools.
 There are currently only a few charter schools within Seattle.
 Enrolment at a charter school is done by a lottery, which is open to anyone living within the school district.